-The religious character of Knoxville Catholic High School is what sets us apart from other secondary schools in the Knoxville area.
+The one thing that sets Knoxville Catholic apart from other secondary schools in the area is our Catholic Faith.

-Therefore, in imitation of Jesus’ loving concern for others, KCHS students contribute thousands of service hours every school year.
-Students volunteer for many organizations that are working to improve lives in our community and beyond, including Habitat for Humanity, East Tennessee Children’s Hospital, the YMCA and YWCA, Catholic Charities, and more.
+ServiceIn imitation of Jesus’ loving concern for others, KCHS students contribute thousands of service hours every school year.
+Students volunteer for many organizations that are working to improve lives in our community and beyond, including Habitat for Humanity, East Tennessee Children’s Hospital, the YMCA and YWCA, Catholic Charities and more.

 RetreatsRetreats are an encounter with Christ, and every student at Catholic takes time during each school year to nurture his/her spiritual life at a class retreat.